giovanni-lucarelli/chess/doc/Report.md

 #### Results

-After many iterations, the algorithm converges to the optimal solution and also uses much less memory.
+After many iterations, the algorithm converges to a suboptimal solution.
+Since it doesn't save explicitely a value for each possible state, but only the weights of the neural networks it uses less memory (182.676 states vs 36.864 weights).

-However, the need to train it using curriculum learning poses a strong limitation to this method.

-Interestly, we could however use the learned value approximation to evaluate the weights of the features chosen.
+The need to train it using curriculum learning poses a limitation to this method, though the advantage of being able of learning a good value approximation makes this method still interesting.
+In fact, we examined the weights of each features and they were aligned with human knowledge: they incentivize small distances of the black king (BK) from any side, large Manhattan distance between WR and BK and small Chebyshev distance between WR and BK.

 ## Possible improvements
 ### Prioritized sweeping